Canavell/docker-lemp-stack/README.md

 7. Node.js and NPM
 8. Xdebug

+Also stack correctly works with PhpStorm out of the box.

 Instructions for use.
 1. Rename the ".env.template" file to ".env"
 2. Set your password for MySQL after the "=" sign in the ".env" file